-Geige - Bowed Strings.
+GEIGE - Bowed Strings.
 Europe.
-An uncomplimen-

-tary name given by the Germans to the violin.
+An uncomplimentary name given by the Germans to the violin.

-Gekkin - Plucked Strings.
+GEKKIN - Plucked Strings.
 Japan.
 A Chinese instrument much used in Japan.
 Its strings are tuned in pairs.
 It is called the moon guitar, owing to its circular body, which is over a foot in diameter.
 It has a short neck, and silken strings.

-Gekko - Vibrating Membranes.
+GEKKO - Vibrating Membranes.
 Japan.
 A circular shell of wood to which are riveted heads of skin.
 The fact that it is flat and circular has gained it the name of moon drum.

-Gele-Masha - Sonorous Substances.
+GELE-MASHA - Sonorous Substances.
 Turkey.
 Clappers consisting of narrow strips of metal bent together at the center like a pair of tongs, with prongs at either end which are filled with metal discs.

-GENKWAN OF SCHIGUENE - Plucked Strings.
+Genkwan or Schiguene - Plucked Strings.
 Japan.
 An instrument with an octagonal body and a slender neck, provided with twelve frets.
 The four strings are plucked with a plectrum.
 This is doubtless a development of the gekkin, in which the circular body is changed to the octagonal one.
 See gekkin.